-An herb that produces more blood cells in the body or otherwise strengthens blood.
+BLOOD-TONICAn herb that produces more blood cells in the body, or otherwise improves blood cell quality or hemoglobin content.
 Helpful for anemia and other types of deficiency.

-An herb or substance that strongly cools the body.
+REFRIGERANTAn herb or substance that strongly cools the body.
 Can be helpful in cases of heat conditions.

 Joyful Belly is a recognized school of biocharacteristics medicine.

 Coconut Cream has these Actions in CommonBlood-tonic, Refrigerant

 Coconut Butter has these Actions in CommonRefrigerant, Blood-tonic

 Coconut Flakes has these Actions in CommonRefrigerant, Blood-tonic

 Sesame Seeds has these Actions in CommonBlood-tonic, Bone-tonic

 Sesame Oil has these Actions in CommonBlood-tonic, Bone-tonic